Small Galley Kitchen Ideas

 A galley kitchen layout is where there are two parallel runs of kitchen units and appliances, with often a narrow space in between.
 Named after the compact galley in ships, the galley kitchen layout is often popular with chefs as it's easy to work in the kitchen with everything in close proximity, making it far more efficient.

 The best thing about a galley kitchen is that everything is in one straight line, which makes it a very practical and functional space for food prep and cooking.
-To make sure your galley kitchen is practical, you need to plan exactly what you need in your kitchen and how to streamline it as best possible.
+To make sure your small galley kitchen is practical, you need to plan exactly what you need in your kitchen and how to streamline it as best possible.

-If you have a galley kitchen and have no opportunity to change the size, here are our small galley kitchen ideas to help transform it into a stunning and practical kitchen!
+If you have a small galley kitchen and have no opportunity to change the size, here are our small galley kitchen ideas to help transform it into a stunning and practical kitchen!

 Plan the layout of the appliances carefully